vu1n/daedalus-machina/infra/n8n/README.md

 - `cadvisor` exposes container metrics on port 8080 internally.
 - `node-exporter` exposes node metrics on port 9100 internally.
 - Optionally add Cloudflare tunnel routes for a private metrics hostname behind Access if you need remote dashboards.

+## Calling the scraping instance (Scrape-as-a-Service)
+- Preferred: Main n8n calls scraping workflows via HTTP Request node to `https://scrape.zangosen.com/webhook/<id>`.
+For long scrapes, use `Respond to Webhook` pattern and a callback to a main-instance webhook when done.
+- Keep browser usage in scraping instance by calling the `browserless` service from scraping workflows.
+Avoid running browser in the main instance.

 ## Workflow Health Pings
 - Set `HEALTHCHECK_URLS` in `.env` to a comma-separated list (e.g., Healthchecks.io URLs) and start `health-pinger` (included by default).
 It pings every `PING_INTERVAL_SECONDS`.